Winter Pet Safety Tips

 • Dogs: Long leash, blanket, yard stake, toys, chew toys, newspaper.

-• Cats: Pillow case or other animal evacuation sack, harness, leash, blanket, toys, small litter pans.
+• Cats: Pillowcase or other animal evacuation sack, harness, leash, blanket, toys, small litter pans.

 • Birds: Catch net, heavy towel, cuttlebone, blanket, or sheet to cover cage, newspaper.